 For quite a few years search engines took up the majority of my time.
 That's no longer really the case but I'm going to talk about them in more detail as they had a large role in the evolution of the net as a whole.

-As time passed, and I became a better programmer, my work was involving progressively less design and more coding.
+As time passed, and I became a better programmer, my work was involving progressively less design.
+I was doing more and more coding and business development.
 At that time everyone wanted to be a web designer.
 Kids, senior citizens, precocious livestock, were building websites in their spare time.
 Considerably fewer people could write code and less still could do it passably well.
 It's not that it's terribly difficult, just that it requires a certain perspective.

 During this period the internet bubble popped.
 The bottom dropped out of the tech stock market and countless companies, which had never even approached profitability, died overnight.
 Traffic numbers didn't decrease, however, people were spending as much time and money online as they had before.
 Many companies, especially those that were privately held, went largely unaffected.
 A fact which was partly lost in the media frenzy surrounding the crash.